-This odd Australian mammal looks like a duck wearing a fur coat – many other descriptions could be – and have been – made.
-People from the northern hemisphere might say a beaver trick-or-treating clumsily disguised as a duck.
+This odd Australian mammal looks like a duck wearing a fur coat.
+Many other descriptions could be – and have been – made.
+People from the northern hemisphere might say it looks like a beaver trick-or-treating with a clumsily stuck-on fake duck bill.

 Famous also for laying eggs, the playtpus flummoxed clever men back in 1799 when the first dead and preserved one was brought to Europe.
 They confidently pronounced it a fake, made of several animals sewn together.